cnbbooks/lfe-tutorial/src/concurrent/example.md

 (! to-pid #(message-from peter "hello"))
 ```

-to fred's client and the message:
+to Fred's client and the message:

 ```lisp
 (! from-pid #(messenger sent))